Biomedical Engineering (BIEN)

 Level of Study: Undergraduate

-BIEN 4920 Principles of Design (3 credits)
+BIEN 4920 Senior Capstone Design 1 (3 credits)

 Course content focuses on a structured product design and development process that includes project definition, customer needs identification, product specification, concept generation, and concept selection.
 Course also focuses on issues related to teamwork, project management, and effective communication.
 Student team design projects culminate in the development of a technically and economically viable concept and a proposal for future development of this concept (done in the second semester of this two-course sequence).
 2 hr. lec., 1 hr. disc.